 - Reference to be agreed between [Manager] and your client (bearing in mind [Manager] policy of providing factual information only in references).

-This offer will remain open until [17:00] on [Friday 30th September] and is subject to contract
+This offer will remain open until 17:00 on [Date 7 days from now] and is subject to contract

 I look forward to hearing from you when you have had an opportunity to speak with your client.